robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

   host: <%= ENV['POSTGRES_IP'] || 'localhost' %>
 ```

-NOTE: You will still need a version of PostgreSQL installed—but not services
+NOTE: We will still need a version of PostgreSQL installed—but not services
 *running*—on the local filesystem for development libraries to be available to
 be able to build the `pg` gem.
 Configure bundler to know where to find
 PostgreSQL libraries.
-For example, if you have
+For example, we have
 [PostgreSQL installed via Homebrew](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql),
-you would run the following to configure bundler:
+so we run the following to configure bundler:

 ```bash
 $ bundle config build.pg --with-pg-config=/usr/local/bin/pg_config